 • Possess the skills or abilities necessary to operate radio and telephone communication equipment.

-• Be prepared to work day, swing, and graveyard shifts, as well as holidays and weekends.
+• Full-time Position requires working day, swing, and graveyard shifts, as well as holidays and weekends.

 • A background investigation will be conducted on all applicants considered for employment.